stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 ### Shroomed Troll Notable Trash Mobs

 **{{ site.data.dungeon.ur.reanimated_guardian }}**
-* Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.ur.bone_shield }} and {{ site.data.talent.purge}} to remove it.
+* Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.ur.bone_shield }} and {{ site.data.talent.purge }} to remove it.

 **{{ site.data.dungeon.ur.fallen_deathspeaker }}**
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.ur.raise_dead }} at all cost or you will get an extra add.
 * Use hard CC to delay the cast of {{ site.data.dungeon.ur.wicked_frenzy }}.

 **{{ site.data.dungeon.ur.grotesque_horror }}**
-* These worms hide in the blood puddles and will be body pulled whenever somebody walks near them.
+* These worms hide in blood puddles and will be body pulled whenever somebody walks near them.
 Be sure to follow your group to not aggro extra count.
 * This mob is immobile.
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.dungeon.ur.death_bolt }}.